AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 >[!NOTE]
 >
 > - Customer AI uses only updated data for further training and scoring.
 Likewise, when you request to delete data, Customer AI refrains from using the deleted data.
 > - Customer AI leverages Platform datasets.
-To support consumer rights requests a brand may receive, brands should use Platform Privacy Service to submit consumer requests of access and delete to remove their data across the data lake, Identity Service, and Real-time Customer Profile.
+To support consumer rights requests a brand may receive, brands should use Platform Privacy Service to submit consumer requests of access and delete to remove their data across the data lake, Identity Service, and Real-Time Customer Profile.
 > - All datasets we use for input/output of models will follow Platform guidelines.
 Platform Data Encryption applies for data at-rest and in-transit.
 See the documentation to learn more about [data encryption](../../../help/landing/governance-privacy-security/encryption.md)

 ## Next steps {#next-steps}